dalehamel/mctop-tool-example/docs/00700-mctop-fixing-bugs.md

 In initial testing, there was a confusing bug where the same key was printed multiple times.
-It was iterating over a map where these apparently identical keys were supposed to be hashed to the same slot.
+It was iterating over a map where these apparently identical keys were expected to be hashed to the same slot.

 After finding no bug in the display code, it seemed that the keys must actually not be the same, even though they looked to be identical when they